canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/getting-set-up.rst

     $ pbuilder-dist <release> create

-where <release> is for example `raring`, `saucy`, `trusty` or in the case of Debian maybe `sid`.
+where <release> is for example `xenial`, `zesty`, `artful` or in the case of Debian maybe `sid` or `buster`.
 This will take a while as it will download all the necessary packages for a "minimal installation".
 These will be cached though.

 Get set up to work with Launchpad
 =================================

 With a basic local configuration in place, your next step will be to configure your system to work with Launchpad.
 This section will focus on the following topics:

  * What Launchpad is and creating a Launchpad account
  * Uploading your GPG and SSH keys to Launchpad
- * Configuring Bazaar to work with Launchpad
- * Configuring Bash to work with Bazaar
+ * Configure your shell to recognize you (for putting your name in changelogs)

 About Launchpad
 ---------------

 Launchpad is the central piece of infrastructure we use in Ubuntu.
 It not only stores our packages and our code, but also things like translations, bug reports, and information about the people who work on Ubuntu and their team memberships.
 You will also use Launchpad to publish your proposed fixes, and get other Ubuntu developers to review and sponsor them.

 You will need to register with Launchpad and provide a minimal amount of information.
 This will allow you to download and upload code, submit bug reports, and more.

 Besides hosting Ubuntu, Launchpad can host any Free Software project.
 For more